Ng Wah (伍華, 1874-1950) – Leading Contractor, Developer of Pedder Building and Philanthropist

 Mrs. Ng Wah (fifth from the left) presenting a HK$150,000 check to Wong Wan-tin (sixth from the left), the chair of the Buddhist Hospital construction committee in 1967 while her family looked on (KSDN, 1967-10-21)

-Sang Tai & Co continued to operate after Ng Wah’s death.
+Sang Tai & Co continued to operate after Ng Wah’s death and was managed by Ng Hor (伍賀), who was director of the HKBCA in the 1950s.
 While the firm was levelling a hill slope for the construction of the Lee Cheng Uk resettlement estate in 1955, its crew uncovered the Han dynasty tomb which became the Lee Cheng Uk Han Tomb Museum.
 Over time, Sang Tai had faded into history but P.K.
 Ng & Associates, the architectural design and structural engineering practice started by Ng Wah’s son Peter Ping-Kin Ng (伍秉堅, 1929-2013) in 1957 remains a key player in the HK construction industry counting many important clients such as HK Housing Authority, MTR and Cheung Kong.

 Peter received his B.Arch and MSc in civil engineering from the University of Illinois before returning to HK to start his own architectural firm.
 He served as president of the Junior Chamber of Commerce in 1962 and member of the Urban Council for a decade (1966-76) during which he was chairman of its Food and Food Premises Select Committee.
 He was also involved with the St John’s Ambulance Brigade and served as a non-executive director of Liu Chong Hing Investment and vice chairman of Lam Soon Food Industries, the maker of Knife brand cooking oil for decades.